1984

 we'd jump at it.
 We therefore regret most videos of the early years."[12]

-As well as they weren't really happy with the song itself (some years later).
+They weren't happy with the song itself anymore some years later as well.

 Fletch: "Basically it's our least favourite song.
 It's Martin's least

-People Are People Martin is regarding to the story he told about
+People Are People Martin might regard the story he told about

 Basildon - see the chapter "Martin Lee Gore" - when he and a friend were attacked